 I was surprised when I read this comment to one of my articles by a peer reviewer in one of the most influential scientific magazines in interpreting research.
 After all, the conviction that preparation is key to interpret numbers successfully seems not to be shared by all experts in our field.
 Time and again, this observation found confirmation in my research studies on the topic as well as in my experience teaching my course on the simultaneous interpretation of numbers, talking at conferences and exchanging views with colleagues on this topic.
 A large number of students, trainers and professionals are unclear about why, when and how preparation is helpful to interpret numbers.
 In this blog post, I will try to clarify these points and share with you some general principles to guide your numerical preparation for assignments.

 Of course, preparation on numerical facts, just like general preparation, may only be efficient and effective if it is goal-directed and systematic.
-In other words, if we do not want to waste our time and make sure that our numerical preparation actually allows us to improve our interpretation quality, we need a technique for numerical preparation―a set of procedures and methods that allow us to achieve the desired effect.
+In other words, check out biggest business directory if we do not want to waste our time and make sure that our numerical preparation actually allows us to improve our interpretation quality, we need a technique for numerical preparation―a set of procedures and methods that allow us to achieve the desired effect.
 To develop and refine our technique for numerical preparation, it is, therefore, first and foremost important to define its purpose.

 1. The function of preparation in interpreting